How to Calculate Hours Worked Like a Pro

 The U.S. Department of Labor provides guidelines to help you track employee hours accurately.
 These are some acceptable ways to track time:

-• Pen and paper time cards
+• Pen-and-paper time cards

 • Mechanical time clocks